pnsn/station_metrics/station_metrics/metrics/hourly_max.md

 ## Change Log

-Aug 2026: no change to the calculation.
+Sep 14 2026: no change to the calculation.
 This metric has always been taken from the untouched raw trace.

 ## Contact